-Ambystoma tigrinum
+Tiger salamander Ambystoma tigrinum

+Order Caudata

+Family Ambystomatidae

+Genus Ambystoma

-Order Caudata Family Ambystomatidae Genus Ambystoma Species tigrinum
+Species tigrinum

-Geographic Range

-Worldwide they are limited to North America, in California they live in the Central Valley and lower elevations along the coast.
+Geographic Range: Worldwide they are limited to

+North America, in California they live in the Central Valley
-Habitat

-Wetlands and grasslands with long-lasting vernal pools which are free from predatory fish

-Niche

-Aquatic as larvae, terrestrial as adults, nocturnal, carnivorous

-Wild Diet

-Earthworms and other invertebrates

-Life Span

-5-6 years in the wild, 12-15 in captivity

-Appearance
+and lower elevations along the coast

-Black with yellowish blotches or stripes which are unique for each individual, body length is between 3 - 8 inches, weight is between 60 - 100 grams.
+fish Niche: Aquatic as larvae, terrestrial as adults, nocturnal, carnivorous Wild Diet: Earthworms and other invertebrates Life Span: 5-6 years in the wild, 12-15 in captivity Appearance: Black with yellowish blotches or stripes which are unique for each individual, body length is between 3 - 8 inches, weight is between 60 - 100 grams Adaptations: Adults live almost exclusively on land, entering the water only to breed.

-Adaptations

-Adults live almost exclusively on land, entering the water only to breed.
 Typically returning to its birthplace, its eggs are laid in clusters and attached to underwater vegetation.
 The larvae of the tiger salamander live in the water, developing limbs shortly after hatching.
 Dense populations of larvae can trigger cannibalism.
-The rate at which larvae metamorphose into adults is dependent on temperature, food level and numbers of other salamanders or competitors.
+The rate at which larvae metamorphose into adults is dependant on temperature, food level and numbers of other salamanders or competitors.
+Fun Facts: Tiger salamanders have a tail gland which produces a toxic milky secretion for self-defense.

-Fun Facts

-Tiger salamanders have a tail gland which produces a toxic milky secretion for self-defense.
 They will curl up head and tail to display this gland as a warning.
 They also have specialized foot pads for burrowing.

-At the Zoo

-Our tiger salamanders live near the Family Farm in the Children's Zoo.

-Comparison

-Metamorphosis is the process in which an amphibian transforms from its larval or tadpole stage to an adult.
-The process differs slightly between frogs and salamanders; adult salamanders can retain gills into sexual maturity.
+At the Zoo: Our tiger salamanders live in the Koret Animal Resource Center.
+Comparison: Metamorphosis is the process in which an amphibian transforms from its larval or tadpole stage to an adult.
+The process differs slightly between frogs and salamanders, adult salamanders can retain gills into sexual maturity.
 Both frogs and salamanders begin with gills, tails and a mouth.
 They then develop hind legs and later front legs.
 Lungs develop and eyes move into their position on the head.
 In frogs, the tail is then absorbed back into the body.

-Status and Conservation

-Least concern - subspecies California tiger salamander is Vulnerable and only found in California.

-Threats

-Competition from introduced species, road mortality, loss of vernal pools as well as habitat, and accumulation of acid in breeding grounds.
+Status and Conservation: Least concern - subspecies California tiger salamander is Vulnerable and only found in California Threats: Competition from introduced species, road mortality, loss of vernal pools as well as habitat and accumulation of acid in breeding grounds Bibliography: Nature Trail Handbook, Animal Diversity Web, IUCN Red List

+Photo by Lori Quinn